 Book your travel.
 Fellows come to Stony Brook Southampton for a 5-day residency, attending a workshop as part of the Children’s Literature Conference, itself part of a broader conference that includes poetry, fiction, nonfiction, playwriting, filmmaking, acting and directing.
 For more on this bonanza, click here

 .
 In consultation with the Director, Fellows will be placed in writing workshops alongside other children’s lit authors, but never more than 12.
 The workshops are supplemented by guest lectures, panels, mini-workshops and readings by authors of the first rank.
 After the conference, Fellows prepare a detailed prospectus of their final manuscript project from home and submit it to the Director for use in pairing them with their advanced writing faculty mentor.

-January 20-23, 2015 (CWL 500, Children’s Literature Publishing & Editing Conference): Only the 12 Children’s Lit Fellows are invited to this conference, making for an intimate culminating experience.
+January 20-23, 2016 (CWL 582, Children’s Literature Publishing & Editing Practicum): Only the 12 Children’s Lit Fellows are invited to this conference, making for an intimate culminating experience.
 Having completed their projects, Fellows are introduced here to the world of readers.
 This 3-day residency includes two days and three nights at the Southampton campus, where the Fellows make their final presentations, put the finishing touches on their manuscripts and series concepts, and celebrate their accomplishments.
 Then it’s off to Manhattan, for a full day of formal and informal gatherings with agents, editors and reviewers.